 Emily Taylor, MA, ATR-BC, LPCC

-Details about my formal credentials explained
+Details about my formal credentials explained in long form

 I am a licensed, trauma trained, credentialed and accredited psychologist and board-certified art therapist (ATR-BC) who is also a licensed professional counselor (LPCC) and supervisor in training.
 I also have a Bachelor of Fine Arts (BFA) in photography and media.